2022 iPhone SE Drop Test: Whoops!

-Dropping new phones on the ground -- on purpose -- is a time-honored tradition here at CNET.
+It's a time-honored tradition here at CNET to drop new phones on the ground -- on purpose.
 So when Apple proclaimed that the new 5G-enabled iPhone SE is made with "the toughest glass in a smartphone," naturally my ears perked up.

 The Apple iPhone SE is an update to the 2020 version, but most of its changes are on the inside.
 The phone has the same body design as the 2020 SE and the iPhone 8, including the throwback home button.